Star Trek: Strange New Worlds (SNW) Season 3

 Everything begins to go south the moment when Spock wakes up in the fake reality.
 Strange things happen all the time on Trek.
 But it is irksome right from the start because the narrative is totally about Spock's wounded ego now.
 No matter who or what created the illusion and for what in-universe reason, the obvious real-world purpose is to torment him in an unprecedented way for our amusement.
 It was also clear right from the start that whatever the resolution is would not satisfy me.
 A whole episode about a fake scenario specifically created to make Spock's dream come true?
 Come on!
 There is simply no conceivable deeper meaning or other takeaway that could justify it.
 The only positive thing I can say is that Spock endures the farce with admirable composure, also because Ethan Peck always gives his very best to preserve the character's dignity within the boundaries of the script.
 In every other respect, it is still one step down from last season's cringey "Charades".

 I admit it took me a while to recognize that the bartender is Trelane (or his brother or cousin), although the coat and the sideburns should have given it away (which makes no sense anyway, since the original Trelane dressed like that because he had not seen the human development after the early 19th century).
-I bet many fans were much faster to see what is going on, but perhaps I simply lack the mindset that SNW is a TOS revival show with all the same characters while watching it, although I often complain about that mindset after watching.
+I bet many fans were much faster to see what is going on, but perhaps I simply lack the mindset that SNW is a TOS revival show with all the same characters while watching it, as much as I complain about that mindset.
 I also don't care at all for "Grand Unified Theories" that strive to fit together what never belonged together, usually in a fanboyish manner.
 I am aware that Roddenberry himself suggested that Trelane was a member of the Q Continuum, but after almost four decades in which this was only speculation, I disapprove of declaring it canon.
 Also, it makes the universe so small if everyone knows or is related to everyone else, which has become an obsession in modern Trek.

 There are original stories in the series.
 There are even weird experiments such as "Those Old Scientists" or "Subspace Rhapsody".
 Spock mentions the "improbability field" and the singing to Korby when they muse about the cause of the current phenomenon, thereby confirming the canonicity of the musical episode through the fourth wall.
 Anyway, SNW has shown on several occasions how it can excel when it leaves TOS alone, when it neither mocks the original and its most famous character nor violates canon big time.
 In contrast, in episodes like "Wedding Bell Blues" as a new prime example, they are just remaking TOS (pretending it is a prequel), with redefined characters (pretending they are still the same), with Spock as a punching ball or butt of the joke (pretending that they honor the legacy).